Azure-GOT/Downloading-Files/Use Cases/Virtual Network - Adding alerts.md

 <img src="Images/Virtual Network - Add alert/VNet alert page.png">

+- From the **Alerts** page click on **+ New alert rule**.
+New window will appear for creating alert rule.

 <img src="Images/Virtual Network - Add alert/Create alert rule 1.png">

 <img src="Images/Virtual Network - Add alert/Create alert rule 2.png">

+- From the **Create rule** window click on **Add condition**, the alert will be based on this condition
+- You can select the **signal name** as per your requirement.
+Here we have selected *Create or Update virtual network*

 <img src="Images/Virtual Network - Add alert/Select a signal.png">

+- You will see the signal logic once you select the specific signal name.
+After that click on **Done**.

 <img src="Images/Virtual Network - Add alert/Configure signal logic.png">

+- Now you have added condition for the alert, but the necessary **action group** is also required.
+- The action group will contain the information about the users who will receive the notification of alert and also required action for the alert

 <img src="Images/Virtual Network - Add alert/Add action group.png">